 Polyurethane Conformal Coatings – 1-part coatings known for their versatility, flexibility, adhesion, and mar resistance.
 Polyurethane conformal coatings find applicability in more harsh environments particularly where corrosive elements are present.

-Silicone Conformal Coatings – Available as both pure silicone and silicone/acrylic hybrid systems, silicone coatings provide enhanced thermal protection and wider service temperature over other chemistries.
+Silicone Conformal Coatings – Available as both pure silicone and silicone/acrylic hybrid systems, silicone coatings provide enhanced thermal protection and wider service temperature compared to other chemistries.